How to embed subtitles in videos on Windows 11: Complete and up-to-date guide

 5. Veed.io (online option)

-There are Online subtitle editors like Veed.io that allow you to embed subtitles directly from your browser.
-Simply upload the video and subtitle file and download the resulting file.
+There are online subtitle editors like Veed.io that allow you to embed subtitles directly from your browser.
+Simply upload the video and the subtitle file, then download the result.
 Limitations: The free version adds a watermark and allows videos up to 10 minutes long.

 How to enable and customize automatic subtitles in Windows 11